fdardenne/odoo-docker/README.md

 - When the container is run with `--debug`, the debug mode is activated.
 - Open `./instances/{container_name}/src` in vscode (or specify --code in the command)
 - Then you can attach the debugger with "Run & Debug" in the vscode sidebar and "Attach to Odoo debug container"

-## Known Limitations

-- Git commands in the Odoo folders are not available inside the container, as worktrees are managed from the host.